The melanoma research fund is a specialist fund within The Christie charity.

 The Charity agreed to support a new Consultant Medical Oncologist, Dr. Avinash Gupta, to carry out melanoma research and clinical work for 2 years (equally sharing the cost with the NHS).
 This will significantly increase our capacity to carry out research, including areas we haven’t previously worked in.
 This post started in the Autumn.

-Dr. Sara Valpione is a Clinical research fellow funded by the MRF.
+Dr. Sara Valpione is a clinical research fellow funded by the MRF.
 She works with the CRUK Manchester Institute molecular oncology team (melanoma) and the clinical team.
 Her research successes have been widely recognised and are detailed in our Research news pages.
-Follow the the link on her name to read more.

 Here is how some of the money from the MRF has been spent over recent years: